Denis Owen

 Denis Frank Owen (4 April 1931 – 3 October 1996) was a British ecologist, naturalist, author, broadcaster and teacher.

 Education

 Denis Owen was born in London.
-He was a student at Roan Grammar School in Greenwich, which he left when he was 16, but eventually he graduated from Oxford University.
+He was a student at Roan Grammar School in Greenwich, which he left when he was 16, but eventually he graduated from the University of Oxford.

 Career

 Early

 After leaving Roan Grammar, he was employed at the British Museum, where he worked in the Bird Room.
 After a couple of years here he left for National Service.
-After this, Owen worked from 1951 to 1958 as a Field Assistant at the Edward Grey Institute for Field Ornithology, Oxford University, under its Director, the evolutionary biologist Dr David Lack.
+After this, Owen worked from 1951 to 1958 as a field assistant at the Edward Grey Institute for Field Ornithology, Oxford University, under its director, the evolutionary biologist Dr David Lack.
 Amongst other things, he was responsible for maintaining the records of tits at the Wytham Woods site close to Oxford.